She weighs just 1 kilogram, but she’s no lightweight.

-At Taronga Zoo, for example, our services engineers needed to understand the existing plantroom layouts and space available for new plant and equipment – for the penguins and seals!
-In the past, we would have had our measuring tapes out, our survey equipment, our lead pencils and erasers – and we would measure for hours before having to input all the data manually.
+At Taronga Zoo, for example, our services engineers needed to understand the existing plantroom layouts and space available for new plant and equipment to help improve care capabilities for the zoo’s penguins and seal population!
+In the past, we would have taken out our measuring tapes, survey equipment, lead pencils and erasers, and would have measured for hours before having to input all the data manually.

 At NSW Parliament House, we used the scanner to help us understand and locate existing ceiling services such as sprinklers, lights and grilles.